 I read a lot, mostly sci-fi, science, biographies, and history.

-I am a proud American Southerner, white, male, a Baby Boomer, and a well-armed and trained life member of the NRA.
+I am a white male, a Boomer, and a proud American Southerner.
+My heroes are Robert E. Lee, Stonewall Jackson, Turner Ashby, and JEB Stuart.
 I say, "Ma'am" and "Sir," hold doors, tip my hat, and wave at total strangers.
-I will refer to you by your proper pronouns and will not care if it hurts your little feelings.
-My heroes are Robert E. Lee, Thomas "Stonewall" Jackson, Turner Ashby, and JEB Stuart.
+I am a well-armed and trained life member of the NRA.
 I use a Pixel phone, Windows computers, and all things Google.
-I detest your grammar-school-girl Apple products.
-Deal with it!
+Deal with it.

 Pleased to meet you.